Jean Piaget: Personal life

 Piaget was born in 1896 in Neuchâtel, in the Francophone region of Switzerland.
 He was the oldest son of Arthur Piaget (Swiss), a professor of medieval literature at the University of Neuchâtel, and Rebecca Jackson (French).
-Rebecca Jackson came from a prominent family of French steel foundry owners of English descent through her Lancashire-born great-grandfather, steelmaker James Jackson.
+Rebecca Jackson came from a prominent family of French steel foundry owners.
 Piaget was a precocious child who developed an interest in biology and the natural world.
 His early interest in zoology earned him a reputation among those in the field after he had published several articles on mollusks by the age of 15.

 When he was 15, his former nanny wrote to his parents to apologize for having once lied to them about fighting off a would-be kidnapper from baby Jean's pram.
 There never was a kidnapper.
 Piaget became fascinated that he had somehow formed a memory of this kidnapping incident, a memory that endured even after he understood it to be false.

 He developed an interest in epistemology due to his godfather's urgings to study the fields of philosophy and logic.
 He was educated at the University of Neuchâtel, and studied briefly at the University of Zürich.
 During this time, he published two philosophical papers that showed the direction of his thinking at the time, but which he later dismissed as adolescent thought.
 His interest in psychoanalysis, at the time a burgeoning strain of psychology, can also be dated to this period.

 Piaget moved from Switzerland to Paris after his graduation and he taught at the Grange-Aux-Belles Street School for Boys.
 The school was run by Alfred Binet, the developer of the Binet-Simon test (later revised by Lewis Terman to become the Stanford–Binet Intelligence Scales).
 Piaget assisted in the marking of Binet's intelligence tests.
 It was while he was helping to mark some of these tests that Piaget noticed that young children consistently gave wrong answers to certain questions.
 Piaget did not focus so much on the fact of the children's answers being wrong, but that young children consistently made types of mistakes that older children and adults managed to avoid.
 This led him to the theory that young children's cognitive processes are inherently different from those of adults.
 Ultimately, he was to propose a global theory of cognitive developmental stages in which individuals exhibit certain common patterns of cognition in each period of development.

 In 1921, Piaget returned to Switzerland as director of the Rousseau Institute in Geneva.
 At this time, the institute was directed by Édouard Claparède.
-Piaget was familiar with many of Claparède's ideas. including that of the psychological concept 'groping' which was closely associated with "trials and errors" observed in human mental patterns.
+Piaget was familiar with many of Claparède's ideas, including that of the psychological concept of groping which was closely associated with "trials and errors" observed in human mental patterns.